yandex-cloud/docs/en/_tutorials/infrastructure-management/connect-migration.md

    | **Record type**: `SRV`</br></br>**Record value**: `86400 IN SRV 0 5 5060 _sip._tcp.example.com.`</br></br>**Priority**: `0`</br></br>**TTL**: `86400` | **Type**: `SRV`</br></br>**Value**: `0 5 5060 _sip._tcp.example.com.`</br></br>**TTL**: `86400` |

 {% endlist %}

+Wait for the changes to take effect.
+It may take the DNS servers up to 72 hours to exchange data about new DNS records on the internet.

 For more information about the types of resource records supported by the service, see [{#T}](../../dns/concepts/resource-record.md).